 You only need to walk around in Bangkok to see how many projects have not been completed.
 Many are still in litigation but this is pointless if the company has no money and it is costing you thousands in litigation fees.
 Litigation in Thailand can be costly that is why most people settle.
 A trial can run for 3-4 years with an appearance or two each year with even more delays.

 If you are looking at recovering money from an incomplete project then speak to our litigation lawyers in Thailand about it.
 Call us tollfree from the US or the UK and let us review the matter for you.
-Speak to us now!
+Consult us today!